 The countess is Bertram's mother and Helen's guardian (sort of like a foster mother).
 She's also a widow, but Shakespeare makes it pretty clear that her most important job in this play is being a mom.

 In fact, some literary critics think the countess puts the mother in smother.
 Think about it.
 The countess is always up in her son's business and basically helps Helen get hitched to Bertram.
 When she hears about Helen's plan to marry her son, she says "Why, Helen, thou shalt have my leave and love [...]
-What I can help thee to thou shalt not miss" (1.3.23).
-Later, when the countess finds out that Helen and Bertram just got hitched and that Helen is returning to Roussillon, she says "It hath happened all as I would have had it, save that / he comes not along with her"(3.2.1).
+What I can help thee to thou shalt not miss" (1.3.268, 273).
+Later, when the countess finds out that Helen and Bertram just got hitched and that Helen is returning to Roussillon, she says "It hath happened all as I would have had it, / save that he comes not along with her"(3.2.1-2).
 Yikes!
 She might as well rub her hands together and proceed with her best evil cackle.
 The Countess puts Helen's happiness before her own son's, which seems like a pretty odd thing for a mom to do.

 This is why feminist Shakespeare scholar Janet Adelman writes about the countess as one of Shakespeare's "suffocating mothers."
 Adelman points out that, at the play's beginning, Bertram is excited about leaving the nest and becoming a man at the king's court in Paris.
 Then, as the play progresses, Bertram's mom totally schemes with Helen.
 What’s the end result?
 Bertram ends right back at home with his mommy (and his new wife) in Roussillon.
 (Source).